downtown1251/389Rfall18/week/2/writeup/README.md

 2. List all personal information (including social media accounts) you can find about him.
 For each, briefly detail how you discovered them.

     * ######Answer
-    * Email: kruegster1990@tutanota.com
+    * Email: kruegster@tutanota.com
         * How: Bio [link](http://cornerstoneairlines.co/about.html) about section.

+    * Job: Fred Krueger is the owner of cornerstone airlines
+        * How: The about section of cornerstone airlines website.

     * Twitter: [kruegster1990 twitter page](https://twitter.com/kruegster1990)
         * How: Basic Twitter search

     * Instagram: [kruegster1990 instagram page](https://www.instagram.com/kruegster1990/)
-        * IntelTechniques username search
+        * How: IntelTechniques username search

+    * Likes: Fred Krueger really loves Pokemon
+        * How: Twitter has a link to Pokemon Go cyber risk article and Instagram has Pokemon pictures.

 3. What is the IP address of the webserver hosting his company's site?
 How did you discover this?
     * ######Answer